UI & UX Design

-Imagine this.
-You’re in a world where technology drives innovation and demand for product design is skyrocketing.
-This also means as a designer, we should start seeing things beyond the aesthetics and focus more on designing the best experience for users.
-You guessed it right.
-This is where the basic principles of User Experience design (UX) comes in handy.
+As digital products become increasingly prevalent in our daily lives, users demand more than just aesthetics and visually pleasing graphics.
+We live in a world where technology drives innovation and demand for product design is skyrocketing.
+We need to see things beyond the aesthetics and focus on creating the best experience for users.
+This is where the basic principles of User Experience design (UX) come in handy.

 Before the internet happened, “design” was all about creating attention-grabbing visuals for print ads and billboards.
-With more digital products dominating the online marketplace, solely relying on beautiful designs just won’t make the cut.
-We need to shift our focus from not only creating attractive and engaging visuals, but also creating the best user experience imaginable.
+With more digital products dominating the online marketplace, solely relying on beautiful designs doesn’t provide users with the same memorable experiences that build loyalty and engagement.
+The rise of UX design promotes the need to shift our focus from not only creating attractive and engaging visuals, but also creating the best user experience imaginable.